rschristopher/ischristtrue.com/src/truth.md

 > Here, young seeker, here is a list of ideas that show how complicated is the history of even the word *truth*.

-"But what is the answer?"
- a young seeker might demand.
+"But what is the meaning of life?" a young seeker might demand.

 > "Who am I to tell?"